 Accounting estimates are an integral part of financial statement preparation by management, based on its judgments.
-The following areas involve significant areas of such estimates for which we are prepared to discuss management's estimation process and our procedures for testing the reasonableness of those estimates:
+The following area involves a significant area of such estimates for which we are prepared to discuss management's estimation process and our procedures for testing the reasonableness of those estimates:

-• Contracts and benefits payable
+• Valuation of contracts and benefits payable.